Decay of correlations for normally hyperbolic trapping: Statement of results

 and the exponent $\Gamma$ is independent of $f,g$.
 In other words, the Anosov flow is exponentially mixing with respect to the invariant measure $dx$.

-From the microlocal point of view of Faure-Sj\"ostrand \cite{f-sj}, this result is related to a resonance free strip for the generator of the flow $ \gamma_t $.
-The resonances in this setting are called {\em Pollicott-Ruelle resonances}.
+From the microlocal point of view of Faure--Sj\"ostrand \cite{f-sj}, this result is related to a resonance free strip for the generator of the flow $ \gamma_t $.
+The resonances in this setting are called {\em Pollicott--Ruelle resonances}.

 In this paper we consider general semiclassical operators modeled on $ P $ given in \eqref{eq:PP}, for which the classical flow has a normally hyperbolic trapped set.
-Schr\"odinger operators for which \eqref{eq:NN} holds appear in molecular dynamics -- see the recent review \cite{GSWW10} for an introduction and references.
-In particular, \cite[Chapter 5]{GSWW10} discusses the resonances in some model cases and the relation between the size of the resonance free strip and Lyapounov exponents.
+Schr\"odinger operators for which \eqref{eq:NN} holds appear in molecular dynamics --- see the recent review \cite{GSWW10} for an introduction and references.
+In particular, \cite[Chapter 5]{GSWW10} discusses the resonances in some model cases and the relation between the size of the resonance free strip and the transverse Lyapounov exponents.
 As reviewed in \S \ref{decay}, the setting can be extended such as to include the generator of the Anosov flow of \eqref{eq:LP1}, namely the operator $ P(h) $ on $ X $ such that $ U ( t ) = \gamma_t^* = \exp ( - i t P / h ) $.